alebricio/cs61a/README.md

 This includes the homework and projects as well as Brian Harvey's lectures and notes at Berkeley.

 Also, why Scheme and not Python?
-See: http://people.eecs.berkeley.edu/~bh/proglang.html
+Read: http://people.eecs.berkeley.edu/~bh/proglang.html

 ## Course Outline